LizzyonGit/sotis-lifecoach/README.md

 - Css
-  - The [(Jigsaw) validator](https://jigsaw.w3.org/css-validator) notified me along the way about an unvalid value of padding, which I missed.
+  - The [(Jigsaw) validator](https://jigsaw.w3.org/css-validator) notified me along the way about an invalid value of padding, which I missed.
 This was easily fixed.

   - No errors are currently found when passing through the validator: